network-cards/network-cards/README.md

 ^1: Distributions summarized with average [min, max].
 ```

-Unfortunately, none of the important definitions, details or meta-information are computable, so
+Unfortunately, few of the important definitions, details or meta-information are computable, so
 most of the fields outside the structure panel are blank.
 Let's use `network_cards` methods to populate the remaining fields ourselves: